Grmume/photo-import/README.md

 All settings are stored in json format.
 They are not part of the repository because they contain personal information.
   - local_settings.json: Information about the location of the archive, camera, and import folder
   - settings.json: Information about the directory structure inside the archive and library ids of the different seafile libraries
   - server.json: Information about the seafile server.
-Address, login information.
+URL, login information.